reshinto/algo-patterns/gettingStarted/sorting.md

   - and inserting from the unsorted pile into the sorted pile in the correct position
 - It is a `stable algorithm` because later elements will not swap with earlier elements unless the later element is smaller
 - it is an `in-place algorithm` because no additional data structure is used to store intermediate values
+- good for sorting lists that are almost sorted
+  - number of swaps required to insert an item when the list is almost sorted is close to `O(1)`

 ![insertionSort](../images/insertionSort.gif)